 One of the critical strategies toward achieving a zero or low-carbon economy and deep decarbonization is encouraging investment in carbon capture, utilization and storage (CCUS) technologies.
 It is the only group of technologies that contribute to reducing emissions in key sectors directly and removing CO2 to balance emissions that cannot be avoided.
 CCUS can be retrofitted to existing power and industrial plants and is virtually the only technology solution for deep emissions reductions from heavy industries.
 However, CCUS projects lack sufficient policy support to obtain conventional financing.
 This session will examine the major CCUS technologies and the current conditions for investment, and review the current developments that could accelerate CCUS adoption.

 The hydrogen industry has seen a dramatic acceleration of activity with the initialization of new projects, pilot studies and commercial partnerships amid growing interest in deploying hydrogen for heavy transport, stationary storage, industrial fuels, power, and more.
 In the EU, government policy has taken center stage thanks to the EU Hydrogen Strategy, which was released in July 2020 calling for the installation of 6 gigawatts of renewable hydrogen electrolyzers by the end of 2024, and at least 40 gigawatts by 2030.
-Countries such as the Republic of Korea and Japan are betting heavily on hydrogen as an alternative fuel.
+Countries such as the Republic of Korea and Japan are also betting heavily on hydrogen as an alternative fuel.
 But even with strong government support, hydrogen must still overcome two key challenges that are linked: affordability and scale.
-This session will explore the different hydrogen technologies, the policies and projects around the world that are under development, and the ability to build on existing infrastructure, such as millions of miles of natural gas pipelines.
+This session will explore the different hydrogen technologies, the policies and projects around the world that are under development to scale clean hydrogen production quickly and efficiently, and the ability to build on existing infrastructure, such as the millions of miles of existing natural gas pipelines.

 LNG will command an increasing share of the global fuel mix given its lower-carbon footprint and its ability to flexibly supply increasingly diverse markets, customers, and applications - ranging from power generation to marine and land transportation.
 Yet the next five years LNG producers, traders, and buyers will have to navigate a rapidly evolving market and the LNG industry as a whole must evolve to a new level of operations and capital efficiency.
 This means the whole LNG supply chain, from the well heads, gas treatment, liquefaction, transportation, and regasification, must be designed and configured with low emissions and high efficiency.
 This session will look at liquefaction, transportation and regasification technologies that will increase efficiencies, improve economies of scale, reduce emissions and those that will enhance access to new markets such as small scale and micro scale LNG.

 Reaching net-zero emissions will require significant investment in current and new clean technologies.
 Some economic sectors will benefit while others may decline.
 Opponents say layers of new regulations will hurt businesses, raise energy prices, cost jobs and burden economies.
 For many developing countries, the pressure to green their economies is beyond their financial means and they will require considerable financial aid to not only meet these goals but to dramatically increase support for mitigation, adaptation and resilience to climate change impacts.
 Proponents of the net-zero targets argue that emissions reductions and economic growth are not incompatible and in fact the development of new technologies will create new industries and jobs.
-Costs will be outweighed by improved living standards—particularly in developing economies—through reduced air pollution, cheaper energy bills, higher-quality homes, more flexible mobility services, and more durable consumer goods.
 This session will examine the uncertainty surrounding the economic impacts created by a transition to a net-zero emissions economy and the substantial challenges to completely decarbonizing our electricity, transportation and industrial sectors (in Asia or in Developing Countries).